 - The DOT legally requires a standard 5-panel test for all drivers.
 The DOT requires drivers to take a pre-employment drug test, a random drug test yearly, and an annual drug test.

 - Construction and heavy machinery-related industries frequently test 9 or more panels.
 The need for alertness in these industries is high and a normal side effect of abused prescription drugs is fatigue – a side effect that’s extremely dangerous in high-activity industries.

-- Civil servants are required to pass a 5-panel test.
+- Civil servants required to pass a 5-panel test.
 However, some states now require them to pass a 10-panel drug test.

 - Employers who have, or want to establish a strict drug-free workplace policy may choose to require their employees to pass a comprehensive 12-panel test.